-Sensorless control can also be used with permanent magnet motors, which are more efficient than induction motors, and additionally eliminate the need for a motor encoder.
-In fact, sensorless motor control should perform better than closed loop operation since it uses the motor characteristics to operate the motor.
+Sensorless control can also be used with permanent magnet motors, which are more efficient than induction motors, and additionally, eliminate the need for a motor encoder.
+In fact, sensorless motor control should perform better than closed-loop operation since it uses the motor characteristics to operate the motor.
 In this regard, one thing to consider in an auxiliary inverter is the availability of a built-in learn function for determining the motor characteristics.

-Since the motor data needed for sensorless control (resistances, inductances, EMF constant) is typically not listed on the motor nameplate, an easy-to-use learn function will take the guesswork out of working with different motors and provide quick start-up between start and finish.
+Since the motor data needed for sensorless control (resistances, inductances, EMF constant) is typically not listed on the motor nameplate, an easy-to-use learn function will take the guesswork out of working with different motors and provide a quick start-up between the start and finish.

 KEB T6 Auxiliary Inverter

-Given the large number of auxiliaries that can potentially be electrified on electric or hybrid waste truck and sweeper applications and the wide variety of each vehicle type, the KEB T6 Auxiliary Inverter provides highly flexible and competent solution.
+Given the large number of auxiliaries that can potentially be electrified on electric or hybrid waste truck and sweeper applications and the wide variety of each vehicle type, the KEB T6 Auxiliary Inverter provides a highly flexible and competent solution.